bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 - (A) The RQ interacts with the RC to indicate a need for resources on behalf of the RO.
-This could identify the RS the RC needs to call, the resources needed, or the RO that is needed to approve the request (which may be the same as the RQ).
+This could identify the RS the RC needs to call, the resources needed, or the RO that is needed to approve the request.
+Note that the RO and RQ are often the same entity in practice.

 - (1) The RC [attempts to call the RS](#rs-request-without-token) to determine what access is needed.